 Back to all posts

-Book Direct vs Airbnb for Monthly Apartments in CDMX (2026)
+Book Direct vs Airbnb for Monthly Apartments in CDMX: 2026 Guide

-Airbnb-style platforms vs direct booking for 30+ night furnished apartments in Mexico City, with the tradeoffs that matter for remote workers and monthly guests.
+Airbnb-style platforms vs direct booking for 30+ night furnished apartments in Mexico City, updated with 2026 Mexico fee/tax context and practical monthly-stay checks.

-Booking a furnished apartment in Mexico City for a weekend is mostly about location, photos, and whether the check-in is easy.
-Booking one for 30+ nights is a different decision.
+Booking a furnished apartment in Mexico City for a weekend is mostly about location, photos, reviews, and whether check-in is painless.

 Quick Answer

-If you are already comparing StayWork units, start with furnished apartments in Mexico City and use book direct when you are ready to review monthly-stay questions.
+If you are already comparing StayWork units, start with monthly apartments in Mexico City and use Book Direct when you are ready to ask apartment-specific questions.

 Platform Booking vs Direct Booking at a Glance